ConnectingEurope/Context-Broker-Data-Visualisation/doc/user/index.md

 Also, the table informs of the entries that are being shown at the moment and the total number of entries that are available to consult.

+Note the attributes of complex type (lists, JSONs, etc) won't be represented in the table, but they will be exported in the [CSV export](#csv-data-export).

 [Top](#user-manual)

 #### Graphs